20 November 2022 / 3-Min Read

 Court sprints, or just shuttle runs, can be performed literally anywhere.
 Why waste the time you have paid for on court by doing fitness work?
 It seems crazy to me.
 If you have free access to courts; great, no problem, lucky you, but most of us don’t.

 Also, they do NOTHING for your squash.
 Yes, they can make you fitter, but when you are on court you should be working on your squash, not your fitness.

-Lastly, as a previous Health and Safety officer is shudder when I remember people tripping over and hitting their head on the wall in the final seconds of a minute challenge. yes, I promise I’ve seen it, luckily, not with me in charge of the session.
-Lastly, I have even seen people injured their shoulder by hitting the wall too hard on the final one.
+Lastly, as a previous Health and Safety officer, I shudder when I remember people tripping over and hitting their head on the wall in the final seconds of a minute challenge.
+Yes, I promise I’ve seen it, and it's not nice.
+Lastly, I have even seen people injure their shoulder by hitting the wall too hard with a straight arm on the final one.